Widgets

 The following widgets are available:

-Setting widgets
+Setting and configuring widgets

 The WidgetTools class provides a plethora of functions that allow you to manipulate with the widgets, such as registering them and unregistering them.
 You can also get a widget instance and its name.